Theodor Mommsen: Life

 In 1858 Mommsen was appointed a member of the Academy of Sciences in Berlin, and he also became professor of Roman History at the University of Berlin in 1861, where he held lectures up to 1887.
 Mommsen received high recognition for his academic achievements: foreign membership of the Royal Netherlands Academy of Arts and Sciences in 1859, the Prussian medal Pour le Mérite in 1868, honorary citizenship of Rome, elected a member of the American Antiquarian Society in 1870, and the Nobel Prize in Literature in 1902 for his main work Römische Geschichte (Roman History).
 (He is one of the very few non-fiction writers to receive the Nobel Prize in Literature.)

 In 1873, he was elected as a member of the American Philosophical Society.

 At 2 a.m. on 7 July 1880 a fire occurred in the upper floor workroom-library of Mommsen's house at Marchstraße 6 in Berlin.
 After being burned while attempting to remove valuable papers, he was restrained from returning to the blazing house.
 Several old manuscripts were burnt to ashes, including Manuscript 0.4.36, which was on loan from the library of Trinity College, Cambridge.
-There is information that the important Manuscript of Jordanes from Heidelberg University library was burnt.
+There is information that the Manuscript of Jordanes from Heidelberg University library was burnt.
 Two other important manuscripts, from Brussels and Halle, were also destroyed.

 Mommsen had sixteen children with his wife Marie (daughter of the publisher and editor Karl Reimer of Leipzig).
-Their oldest daughter Maria married Ulrich von Wilamowitz-Moellendorff, the great Classics scholar.
+Their oldest daughter Maria married Ulrich von Wilamowitz-Moellendorff, a Classics scholar.
 Their grandson Theodor Ernst Mommsen (1905–1958) became a professor of medieval history in the United States.
 Two of the great-grandsons, Hans Mommsen and Wolfgang Mommsen, were German historians.